Samsung Galaxy Note 7: Stylus

 As with all Galaxy Note models, the device is supplied with an active stylus branded as "S Pen".
 The Note 7 stylus supports 4,096 levels of pressure sensitivity and is water resistant.

 Camera

 The Note 7 features the same 12-megapixel rear-facing camera as the S7, with a "Dual Pixel" image sensor and f/1.7 aperture lens.

 Biometrics

-The Galaxy Note 7 also offers an iris recognition system, using a front-facing camera and infrared illumination.
-The iris scanner can be used for unlocking, and as authentication for other features of the device (such as Samsung Pay and Secure Folder).
+The Galaxy Note 7 also offers an iris recognition system that uses a front-facing camera and infrared illumination.
+The iris scanner can be used for unlocking and for authentication for other device features (such as Samsung Pay and Secure Folder).
 A fingerprint reader is also embedded in the home button.

 Accessories

 Optional accessories for the device are the S View Standing Cover with a preview window through which basic device functionality is accessible while closed, and a water-resistant battery case which delivers power wirelessly through its Qi interface.